 You are here to learn about yourself, to learn how to heal from the effects of someone else’s drinking.

 You will find understanding, love, and a lot of hope from the Al-Anon Family Groups by attending and participating in meetings.

 The folks you see in an Al-Anon meeting have experienced in varying degrees the hurt, the anger, and the anxiety that you are experiencing.
 We in Al-Anon share our experience, strength, and hope, and all we have learned to help ourselves and others suffering from a loved one’s drinking.
 We do this with the use of the Al-Anon tools of the program – the Steps, our slogans, as well as our literature.

 Be assured, too, that your anonymity is protected at all times.

 Regularly going to and taking part in meetings can help you to find practical and healthy ways to cope with the problems and struggles that result when someone close to you drinks too much.

-Check out our meeting finder to locate a meeting near you.
+Check out our meeting finder to locate an in-person or virtual meeting near you.

 Frequently Asked Questions (FAQ)